EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 StringTags are created on demand by kaithem.tags.StringTags(name).
 They function exactly like regular tagpoints, minus all features relating to unit conversion.

+## Soft tags and Filtering

+Kaithem has a specific API for filters.
+Custpom filters are encouraged to use this pattern:

+### Filter(name, inputTag, *,priority=60,interval=-1)

+Create a tag with the name(Or use any existing tag), claim it with priority 60, and manage it as a filtered version of the input tag.
+Both pull and push data must be supported.

+interval only affects output tags, -1 indicates automatic.

+### Filter.tag
+This is always the output tag.

+#### kaithem.tags.LowpassFilter(name, inputTag, timeConstant, priority=60,interval=-1)
+BETA: My math could be off in this implementation

+First-order lowpass filter with the given time constant in seconds